NDYL-G/template_02/README.md

-# template_02
+# template
-Updated template with central set up of section drop down
+File structure and files for a default web site